Joachim's students as orchestral players

 Joachim was a critical force in the first decades of the Berlin Philharmonic.
 He contributed important administrative and organizational assistance and served as one of the main conductors of the orchestra from 1882-1887.

 Perhaps just as importantly, his fame attracted string players to Berlin at a time when there was little other incentive.
 Violinists who studied at the Hochschule with him went on to play in orchestras all over, but above all in Berlin’s fledgling Philharmonic Orchestra.
-One of Joachim’s favorite students, Johann Kruse, was his concert master when he conducted from 1885-85.
-Kruse and Karl Klingler, another student who served as concert master from 1901-02, also played in the Joachim Quartet.
-I’ve found nine other violinists in the Philharmonic who were Joachim students, four of whom were also concert masters.
+One of Joachim’s favorite students, Johann Kruse, was his concertmaster when he conducted from 1883-85.
+Kruse and Karl Klingler, another student who served as concertmaster from 1901-02, also played in the Joachim Quartet.
+At least 14 other violinists in the Philharmonic were Joachim students, five of whom were also concertmasters (see below).

 Berlin’s other main orchestra, the Königliche Kapelle, had Carl Halir as its concert master, who was another Joachim student and Joachim Quartet member.
 He was succeeded by Bernhard Dessau, yet another Joachim student.

 (For the following I compared lists of Joachim’s students to rosters of the Philharmonic and other orchestras.
 The Berlin Philharmonic does not yet have a digital archive similar to the New York Philharmonic, the Boston Symphony, and the Chicago Symphony Orchestra.
 However, these sites were of limited use for this search because only the Chicago website documents the personnel history.
 The others focus on conductors and guest soloists.
-I found the names of the orchestra musicians in Boston and New York in concert programs.)
+The names of orchestra musicians in Boston and New York are taken from concert programs.)

 Concertmasters in the Philharmonic who were students of Joachim